ElaXan/GCAndroid/README.md

 ### Chinese APK

-You need to use Termux for this or make your own Private DNS to redirect to localhost\
-And dont ask me idk\
+You need to use Termux for this or make your own Private DNS redirect to Localhost (127.0.0.1) And dont ask me idk\
 You can play without Private DNS or Termux, but it needs Root/SuperUser permissions\
 And dont ask me how to root, go to [XDA](https://www.xda-developers.com/)